compare

 A.

 Your academic and student support teams are here to assist you with different aspects of your studies.
-Your Vocation Learning Advisor (VLA) is your go-to person to help you through your learning journey.
-Your VLA is extremely experienced, is a Registered Nurse and a qualified Training and Assessor.
+Your student support includes a team of knowledgeable Online Learning Advisors (OLAs), mentors, tutors, coaches and course consultants.
 You will also have Student Advisors available seven days a week to assist with any general queries you may have, including those about your enrolment details, placements, exams and academic performance.

 A.